Rome Temple Of Hercules Victor Forum Boarium Ancient Temple Greek Columns Round Marble Building Second Century BCE

 Temple of Hercules Victor: The Oldest Building in Rome

 The oldest building in Rome doesn’t call much attention to itself.
-For a culture which showed the world how to build big, it’s rather petite.
+For a culture which showed the world how to build big, it stands at a mere ten and a half meters.
 Instead of occupying a lofty hilltop or an illustrious avenue, it sits in the middle of an old cattle market.
 It doesn’t have any inscriptions proclaiming the glory of its patron.
 For centuries, it was confused with a different building entirely – and even today, its identification remains more theory than fact.

 Yet the round structure in the Forum Boarium – now known as the Temple of Hercules Victor – has survived for over two thousand years.
 It’s a monument to Rome’s Republican years – before the megalomaniac emperors – and a tribute to the refinement of Greek culture.
 In a city where pomp and grandeur reigned supreme, this little building holds its own by virtue of its elegant lines.
 It’s also remained remarkably intact, even compared to Roman structures built hundreds of years later.